codegnv/business-web/README.md

 to start a business in Gainesville by providing people easy access to permits and zoning information.
 The project is a lightweight website written in [Typescript](https://www.typescriptlang.org/) and Angular 2, using open data sources as a persistent backend.

-The inspiration for this service is to eventually be able to expand to be like [Business Portal for San Francisco](https://businessportal.sfgov.org/), however we're starting with the [Permit Locator](https://businessportal.sfgov.org/permits-licenses) functionality only.
+The inspiration for this service is to eventually be able to expand to be like the [Business Portal for San Francisco](https://businessportal.sfgov.org/), however we're starting with the [Permit Locator](https://businessportal.sfgov.org/permits-licenses) functionality only.